 Configuring an Execution Condition

-Execution Conditions are configured from the Execution Condition tab that is available when creating or editing a Data Layer or Step.
-The image below shows the Execution Condition tab for a Data Layer.
+Execution Conditions are configured from the Execution Condition tab that is available when creating or editing a layer or step.
+The image below shows the Execution Condition tab for a layer.

 Enable Layer Based on Boolean Condition